creecros/Task2pdf/README.md

 * Win!
 * Support for CJK Characters!
 * New Feature: Print all open tasks in a project to one PDF.
+* New Feature: Can embed attached files to PDFs

 *To turn on CJK Support, go to **Settings > Application Settings**, and the toggle will be located toward the bottom of the page.*